Obesity and Weight Loss Resource Center

 Benefits to Weight Loss

 Weight loss in individuals who are overweight or obese may reduce many health risks.
-Studies have found that weight loss with some medications can improve several health risks, such as:
+Studies have found that weight loss with some medications may improve several health risks, such as:

 - high blood pressure, heart disease and stroke